 [2] An existing legal lot of 60 feet wide or less, side setback shall be at least five feet.

-[3] Side setback shall increase by one foot for every two feet in height of structure exceeding 20 feet.
+[3] Side setback shall increase by one foot for every two feet in height of the building or structure exceeding 20 feet.

 155.422 RESIDENTIAL SINGLE-FAMILY ZERO LOT LINE (R-1Z)